BrandenStoberReal/CareerCanvas/README.md

  - [x] Persistent Storage
  - [x] Macro parsing and documentation
  - [ ] Custom macros & softcoded macros
+ - [ ] Update notifier
- - [ ] Automatic updater
+ - [ ] Application installer (.msi)
  - [ ] Keybinds

+# Installation
+Take a look at the [releases](https://github.com/BrandenStoberReal/CareerCanvas/releases) page for the latest version of the application.
+The application comes bundled with the .NET 9 runtime, so you do not need to install it separately.
+Simply download the latest release and extract the files to a folder of your choice.
+You can then run the application by double-clicking on the `CareerCanvas.exe` executable.

 # Custom Templates
 If you are savvy with HTML and CSS, please read [the documentation](TEMPLATES.md) for more information on how to create custom templates.
+A few templates come pre-loaded with the application and can be used as bases without issue.

 # Liability
 The creator(s) of this software is/are not liable if the program provides faulty, missing, or impartial output.
 This software is not a replacement for professional job-hunting services, and should be used as a supplement to a job-hunting strategy.